Twitter says will not fully comply with India govt orders to take down some accounts | Technology

 India had also asked Twitter to restrict access to news accounts, arguing that the "freedom of press does not include freedom to spread misinformation", according to a copy of a government order reviewed by Reuters.
 Twitter said it had not taken action on accounts run by journalists, news media, activists and politicians, in line with its policy of defending freedom of speech.

 "To do so, we believe, would violate their fundamental right to free expression under Indian law," Twitter said, adding that it had informed the technology ministry of its actions.
-Twitter has been seeking talks with India's technology minister.
-A ministry source said that request has been declined and the company has been advised to seek a meeting with the top ministry official instead.
+India's technology ministry said the blog post preceded a planned meeting between its most senior official and Twitter executives that had been organised after a request from the company.

-India's technology ministry did not immediately respond to a request for comment.
-Twitter has also said it is exploring its options under Indian law.
+"In this light a blog post published prior to this engagement is unusual," the ministry posted on Koo, a homegrown rival to Twitter.
+The government will share its response soon, it added.

 Tens of thousands of farmers have camped on the outskirts of New Delhi for months demanding the withdrawal of new agriculture laws they say benefit private buyers at the expense of growers.
 The government says the reforms open up new opportunities for farmers.